 - Attacked by other animals or by people;

 - Ingestion of poisonous substances;

 - Getting trapped somewhere (or accidentally locked somewhere, like a shed);

 - Becoming lost (note - strangely, cats are not as valued as dogs - fewer people will go looking for a missing cat);

 - Exposure to the elements - many a cat, for example, have lost their ear tips to frostbite.

-Outdoor cats live only a few years, compared to indoor cats which can easily live a contented, full life into their teens.
+Outdoor cats typically live only a few years, compared to indoor cats which can live a contented, full life into their teens.
 Many indoor cats even live into their twenties!
 Yes, you may know someone who says their outdoor cat lived a very long life -- and no doubt some of them do -- but in general, outdoor cats lead shorter lives.

 There are few things more distressing than listening to a well-meaning cat owner whose has just lost their beloved pet (run over by a car, killed by another animal or person).
 They let their cat outside because the cat "really wanted to go" and they "didn't have the heart to keep them inside".

 - Figure out what type of toys your cat enjoys.